 While impressive in appearance, neither the reefer nor the blouse was very practical for use in the field.
 Their main disadvantage was that they precluded officers from wearing their full duty belt.
 Therefore, officers were limited in the amount of equipment they could wear underneath.
 Accessing that equipment from underneath those long, button front garments presented an additional challenge.

 In 1978 a radical change was made in the uniform.
 Based on the recommendations of a uniform committee, the members of the department voted to change from the dark/navy blue shirt to a French blue shirt with dark/navy blue epaulets.
 However, the members chose to continue to have the traditional gold metallic buttons on the new shirts.
 The other major change was in the style of police hat.
 A change was made from the longstanding, eight-point cap to the round, military style, cap.
 A silver metal expansion band was added to the new cap.
 These changes have remained in effect to this date.

 In the early 1980s a transition was made to an all season nylon jacket with a detachable liner.
 This was intended for both cruiser and foot patrols.
 Several years later a change was made to a waist length winter jacket and a waist length spring/fall jacket.
 These two styles of jackets remain in use to this day.
 Additionally, the leather jacket remains an option for cruiser patrol.

-All Officers and Sergeants wear blue uniform shirts.
-Lieutenants, Captains and the Chief of Police all wear white uniform shirts.
+All sworn personnel wear French Blue uniform shirts.
 Additionally, officers wear "hashmarks" on the left uniform sleeve (long-sleeved shirts only) to display their years of service.
 Each hash mark is equal to 3 years of service.
-Some officers also wear chevrons on each sleeve of their uniforms.
-These chevrons are issued to our Field Training Officers.
+Field Training Officers wear chevrons on each sleeve of their uniforms.
 These are veteran officers who have been selected to be a part of the department's Field Training and Evaluation Program (FTEP).